 The transferability of credits earned at this institution is at the discretion of the accepting institution.
-It is the student's responsibility to confirm whether credits will be accepted by another institution.
+It is the student's responsibility to confirm whether another institution will accept credits.

-Undergraduate transfer credit may be awarded for courses taken at a College accredited by an accrediting association in the United

-States, or with equivalent recognition in the case of a College or School elsewhere.
-Flight credit is transferable subject to FAA rules for transferability between Colleges.
-A minimum of 25% of the credits required for non-degree and undergraduate degree programs must be completed at Aviator College.
+Undergraduate transfer credit may be awarded for courses taken at a college/university accredited by an accrediting association in the United States or with equivalent recognition.
+Flight credit is transferable, subject to FAA rules for transferability between colleges.
+A minimum of 25% of the credits or clock hours required for non-degree and undergraduate degree programs must be completed at Aviator College.
+Candidates for the associate degree program must complete the minimum course requirements as outlined in the appropriate curriculum.
+These requirements may not be waived.